Updated June 8, 2019 –

-So why is it that a 2011 study by the Federal Reserve Bank of New York draws the wrong conclusions as to why small business employee rolls dropped a lot more than big-business employment in the recent recession?
+So why is it that a 2011 study by the Federal Reserve Bank of New York drew the wrong conclusions as to why small business employee rolls dropped a lot more than big-business employment in the recent recession?

-Fortunately, a blog by Dr. Scott Shane nailed the reason.
+Fortunately, Dr. Scott Shane nailed the reason.

 “I think two factors – reduced access to credit and the concentration of small businesses in the worst hit sectors of the economy – play a bigger role than the Fed researchers acknowledge,” he wrote.

 I like his work, and have quoted him previously (Is the U.S. in Danger of Becoming Second-Rate in High Tech?).
 Dr. Shane is an entrepreneurial scholar – the A. Malachi Mixon III Professor of Entrepreneurial Studies at Case Western Reserve University.